espruino/BangleApps/apps/suw/README.md

 ## Many faults

+- [ ] high and low getting muddled on rollover?
 - [ ] tide set to 'false' instead of high/low
 - [x] minutes not appearing in settings